 London is a major departure point for low-cost Algarve flights to Faro Airport.

-Budget airlines Monarch and easyJet – as well as Norwegian Air and British Airways – operate direct routes out of Gatwick.
+Budget airline easyJet – as well as Norwegian Air and British Airways – operate direct routes out of Gatwick.

 British Airways also flies non-stop from Heathrow and London City to Faro, and you can pick up cheap flights to the Algarve from Stansted with Ryanair, British Airways and Eurowings, a German low-cost airline.

-There are more low-cost options on offer from Luton with easyJet and Monarch, while easyJet flies from Southend too.
+There are more low-cost options on offer from Luton and from Southend too with easyJet.

 You won’t be stuck twiddling your thumbs on the plane for too long either, as it takes an average of two hours and fifty minutes to fly between London and Faro in the Algarve.

 Hail from the Midlands?
-It couldn’t be easier to fly to the Algarve, with Ryanair and Jet2 operating routes out of East Midlands Airport, and non-stop flights from Birmingham with Monarch, Thomas Cook and Ryanair.
+It couldn’t be easier to fly to the Algarve, with Ryanair and Jet2 operating routes out of East Midlands Airport, and non-stop flights from Birmingham with Thomas Cook and Ryanair.

 Heading further north, easyJet and Jet2 offer cheap flights to Algarve’s airport from Newcastle.
-Jet2, Thomas Cook, Ryanair and Monarch all operate out of Manchester.
-Liverpool and Leeds are equally well connected thanks to easyJet, Ryanair, Monarch and Jet2 - and in 2017, a new Thomson route from Leeds Bradford to Faro will offer an even greater range of choice.
+Jet2, Thomas Cook, Ryanair all operate out of Manchester.
+Liverpool and Leeds are equally well connected thanks to easyJet, Ryanair and Jet2 - and a TUI route from Leeds Bradford to Faro opened in 2017 will offer an even greater range of choice.
 Expect your Algarve flight from these destinations to take around three hours and ten minutes.